Touring car: Demi-Limousine

 For a brief time, touring sedans were offered with a solid back and permanent roof, unlike the roof on a touring sedan which could be folded back and stowed.
 Neither version offered permanent protection from the elements.

 Tourer in British English

 Tourer is used for open cars.

-The belt lines of 1930s tourers were often lowered at the front doors to suggest a more sporting character (however, this only allowed for removable glass or Perspex/Plexiglas side screens; wind-up windows, introduced later, required a more horizonal belt line on the doors).
+The belt lines of 1930s tourers were often lowered at the front doors to suggest a more sporting character (however, this only allowed for removable glass or Perspex/Plexiglas side screens; wind-up windows, introduced later, required a more horizontal belt line on the doors).

 Just as in the U.S, all-weather tourers are cars with high quality tops and glass side windows; they were later called convertibles.

 Torpedo body

 The torpedo was a style of 4-seat or 5-seat tourers built from 1908 until the mid-1930s.
 The design consists of a hood/bonnet line raised to be level with the car's waistline, resulting in a straight beltline from front to back.